Youngpriye/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-even more pionters, arrays and string files
+Mor arrays and strings files in c